SPECIAL

 Registering 'protective' domain names is

-on the Internet.
-Luckily the domain registration industry has
+Internet.
+Luckily the domain registration industry has been recently

 Now that you know the basics tactics used